 Na,y=Na-1,y-1e-Za-1,y-1

 Here, numbers at age in the first year are filled via exponential decay, Na,1=Na-1,1e-Za-1,1, numbers at age 1 (i.e. recruits) vary around a baseline value, log(N1,y)=log(μr)+ϵy, and total mortality is set to a baseline level plus process error, log(Za,y)=log(μZ)+δa,y.
 The error around the recruitment process was set to follow a random walk, ϵy∼N(ϵy-1,σr2), and the process error was simulated using the covariance structure described in Cadigan [16], δa,y∼N(0,Σa,y).
 The covariance across ages and years is controlled by a process error variance parameter (σδ2) along with age and year correlation parameters (φδ,age and φδ,year, respectively).
 This structure allows for autocorrelation in process errors across ages and years (i.e. total mortality can be made to be more similar for fish that are closer together in age and/or time).
 Note that a plus group is not modeled as the number of ages can easily be extended to include groups with zero fish.

-Abundance at age is then converted to abundance at length using the original von Bertalanffy growth curve [17]:
+In practice, abundance at age is often inferred from length data as it is easier to collect.
+Abundance at length is therefore simulated from abundance at age using the original von Bertalanffy growth curve [17]:

 log(L)=log(L∞-(L∞-L0)e-Ka)+ε

 Where L∞ is the mean asymptotic length, L0 is length at birth, K is the growth rate parameter and the error is assumed to follow the normal distribution, ε∼N(0,σL2).
 Numbers at age are distributed across discrete length groups following a lognormal distribution by calculating the probability of being in a specific length group given age, ϕa,l.
 These probabilities are calculated using the standard normal cumulative density function Φ for a sequence of length groups l from length 0 to 10 times the maximum predicted length L at an interval of lgroupN: